 So what could be done about this?
 The following options address different aspects of the problem, and probably all of them are needed:

-- A bus gate would remove private through traffic and reduce motor traffic volumes.
-(As well as reducing road danger, this it would also speed up the buses.)
+- A bus gate (either on Cowley Rd itself, or on St Clements and Longwall) would remove private through traffic and reduce motor traffic volumes.
+(As well as reducing road danger, this would also speed up the buses.)

 - Short-stay parking could be restricted to loading and delivery access, at specific hours, and to disabled users, ideally in side-street stubs.
 This would remove the danger from cars pulling in and out of parking, and from dooring, and would allow cycle lanes on some of the route.